 Firecracker microVMs

-A self-hostable sandbox orchestrator for AI agents and untrusted code.
-Isolated Firecracker microVMs scheduled across the hosts you operate, behind a dashboard and API that stay on your network.
+Isolated Firecracker microVMs for AI agents and untrusted code — built, scheduled, and run on the Linux hosts you operate, behind an API and dashboard that stay on your network.

 $ qbox spawn --template python-3.12→ scheduling on host fc-02 [ok]→ booting firecracker microvm [ok]→ restoring template snapshot [ok]→ guest agent ready [ok]→ sandbox sb_7a3f running$ qbox shell sb_7a3froot@sb_7a3f:~# python -c "import torch; print(torch.__version__)"2.4.1+cu121root@sb_7a3f:~# echo "hello from inside a microVM"hello from inside a microVMroot@sb_7a3f:~# _